yanielc/textural-bias-medical-imaging/README.md

 ## MRI artifacts

 During data acquistion and image reconstruction different types of artifacts can make their way into the final MR images.
-In this repository I have implemented transforms that deal with three such artifacts: Gibbs (or truncation) artifact, spikes (herringbone) artifact, and wraparound (alasing) artifact.
+In this repository I have implemented transforms that model three such artifacts: Gibbs (or truncation) artifact, spikes (herringbone) artifact, and wraparound (alasing) artifact.
 Each transform is implement in the k-space version of the data.

 More details on the physics of the artifacts can be found in the following publications: